Frirhos-he/EZWallet/EstimationV1.md

 | C = Estimated cost, in euro (here use 1 person hour cost = 30 euro) | 30 * 80 = 2400€ |
 | Estimated calendar time, in calendar weeks (Assume team of 4 people, 8 hours per day, 5 days per week ) |    80/(8 * 5 * 4)  = 0.5 weeks              |

-The size estimation is determined by counting the number of modules in the web application as classes.
-This includes the files containing the application's functionality, which outline its structure.
-The lines of code (LOC) counted exclude comments and blank spaces in those aforementioned files.
-Ultimately, the estimation is based on the current functionality offered by the web application thus is reasonable to consider this number.

 # Estimate by product decomposition
 ###